kachan1208/something/README.md

 and this list also is not done)

 There is a lot of small pieces missed, because it will not be deployed anyway.
 So why not just ask questions related to missed things and discuss them?

+---

+q: how to build proto?

+a:

+    make gen-proto

+but better to create CI process that will build and push all pb files into separate repo